 The redevelopment of Old Town is a top priority for the city.
 The city is actively working with interested partners to create an exciting and vibrant future for the area.
 The addition of Axiom Church, Driftwood Coffee, Lucidi Distillery and other investments coupled with the integration of outdoor music, street art, intersection improvements and community events, is the seed of a bright future for a revitalized Old Town.

 Peoria collaborated with residents and community leaders through a series of public input meetings to hear feedback about Old Town Revitalization.
 This feedback was compiled and given to a consulting firm, Dekker Perich Sabatini, who generated a Conceptual Design Plan and 3D renderings for what Old Town could look like.

 View Old Town Peoria Conceptual Design Plan (PDF)

 Note: This plan is a conceptual design and has not been formally adopted by the city at this time.

 New Park and Ride Facility

 Valley Metro, in partnership with the City of Peoria, conducted a study to find a new location for a transit facility that would meet Peoria's needs as the city grows.
-The new Park and Ride facility is under construction at Grand Ave and 83rd Ave in Old Town Peoria, with a scheduled opening date of Fall 2019.
+The new Park and Ride facility is located at Grand Ave and 83rd Ave in Old Town Peoria.
+The new facility had a grand opening ceremony in the Fall of 2019.
 Visit Valley Metro project page for more information.

 Incentive Program for Businesses